appseconnect/docs/_posts/home.md

 ## Partner's Request

 # Customer Registration & logging Information

+## New Customer Logging Information

+## Existing Customer Logging Information

 1. Click on the URL (Insert URL & Link it) and this will take you the login page of APPSeConnect Portal.